lino-framework/lino/docs/dev/userdocs.rst

 of :ref:`atelier`.

-.. role:: ddref
+.. rst:role:: ddref

 Insert a reference to the user documentation of an item of the data dictionary of the Lino Site associated to this doctree.

 This role is available only when this project has a userdocs.

-.. directive:: actor
+.. rst:directive:: actor

 Generate and insert user documentation for the specified actor.
 If this directive has content, this will be inserted at the beginning.